 If you cannot leave your hand there for at least 5 seconds, the asphalt will be too hot for your dog’s paws.

-Dog boots will protect your dog’s paws but he is still at risk of suffering from heatstroke from prolonged sun exposure.
+Dog boots will protect your dog’s paws but he is still at risk of suffering from heatstroke from prolonged sun exposure or slipping on icy roads as well as ingesting salt.

-If you are planning on trips through high snow, make sure that the boots cover the paw properly while not imparing their walking ability.
+Make sure that the boots cover the paw properly without impairing walking ability.

 I have put together a list of the 10 best waterproof dog boots.
 There are several options for you that will work in any weather conditions.